Greatest Common Factor 4 And 8

 Definition and Mathematical Foundation

 Mathematically, the greatest common factor of two integers, a and b, is denoted as GCF(a, b) or HCF(a, b).
-It is formally defined as the largest positive integer d such that d divides both a and b.
+Now, it is formally defined as the largest positive integer d such that d divides both a and b.
 This definition is rooted in the fundamental theorem of arithmetic, which states that every integer greater than 1 can be uniquely expressed as a product of prime numbers.
 The prime factorization of numbers is a cornerstone for understanding and calculating the GCF.

 Historical Perspective